MattCrocker77/Image-Recognition-Experiment/README.md

 ![empty window](./docs/Ball.png)
 ![empty window](./docs/Train.png)

-The key lines with regards to classification are foiund in `ImageClassifier.swift`.
+The key lines with regards to classification are found in [`ImageClassifier.swift`](ImageRecognitionExperiment/ImageClassifier.swift#L17-L35).
 The following must be wrapped in a `do`... `catch` statement to pick up problems when initialising the model.

 ```
 let classifier = try VNCoreMLModel(for: Inceptionv3().model)